Subsampling to Enhance Efficiency in Input Uncertainty Quantification: Conclusion

 \section{Conclusion}

 We have explained how estimating input variances in stochastic simulation can require large computation effort when using conventional bootstrapping.
 This arises as the bootstrap involves a two-layer sampling, which adds up to a total effort of larger order than the data size in order to achieve relative consistency.
 To alleviate this issue, we have proposed a subsampling method that leverages the relation between the structure of input variance and the estimation error from the two-layer sampling, so that the resulting total effort can be reduced to being independent of the data size.
 We have presented the theoretical results in this effort reduction, and the optimal choices of the subsample ratio and simulation budget allocation in terms of the data size and the budget.
-We have also demonstrated numerical results to support our theoretical findings, and provided guidelines in using our proposed methods to estimate input variances and also construct output CIs. \ACKNOWLEDGMENT{We gratefully acknowledge support from the National Science Foundation under grants CMMI-1542020, CMMI-1523453 and CAREER CMMI-1653339/1834710.
-A preliminary conference version of this work, \cite{lq18}, will appear in the Proceedings of the Winter Simulation Conference 2018.}
+We have also demonstrated numerical results to support our theoretical findings, and provided guidelines in using our proposed methods to estimate input variances and also construct output CIs.
+Future work comprises a more comprehensive investigation of our subsampling scheme, including its generalization to input processes with serial dependence and potentially non-smooth performance measures such as quantiles and other risk measures. \ACKNOWLEDGMENT{We gratefully acknowledge support from the National Science Foundation under grants CMMI-1542020, CMMI-1523453 and CAREER CMMI-1653339/1834710.
+A preliminary conference version of this work, \cite{lam2018subsampling}, has appeared in the Proceedings of the Winter Simulation Conference 2018.}